Av1an

 --vmaf-threads <VMAF_THREADS>

-Number of threads to use for VMAF calculation
+Number of threads to use for target quality VMAF calculation

 --vmaf-filter <VMAF_FILTER>